snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

 The original author is personally not a fan of this confusing state, and would welcome encouragement to either:
   - Standardize all APIs on the more prevalent `camelCase`, or
   - Introduce a *very* obvious guideline for which style applies when.

+## Relation to C++ working group proposals

+For a thorough discussion of related work, see `RelationToWGProposals.md`.

+`folly/coro/safe` is a library, not a language change.
+In recent years, bright people in the C++ language working groups have proposed language-centric approaches towards async RAII ([P1662R0](https://wg21.link/p1662r0) etc) & lifetime safety ([P1179R1](https://wg21.link/p1179r1) etc), and so ... this library ideally wouldn't exist!
+For now, it serves to paper over gaps in language facilities.

+To the author's knowledge, as of 2024 this is the closest to a "production" integration of these two ideas together with a mature C++ async runtime (`folly::coro`).
+Since the timeframe for the relevant language changes sounds like "2029 at best", the library approach will remain relevant for a few more years.
+Think of `folly/coro/safe` as a bridge to a cleaner, language-native future.